James Doona: Glenavon

+On 26 June 2025, it was announced that Doona would be leaving Glenavon upon the expiry of his contract.

+Armagh City loan

+On 3 February 2025, he was loaned out to NIFL Championship club Armagh City until the end of the season.

 International career

-Doona made 2 appearances for the Republic of Ireland Under 18's on 28 and 30 November 2015, both against Czech Republic Under 18's.
+Doona made 2 appearances for the Republic of Ireland Under-18s on 28 and 30 November 2015, both against Czech Republic Under-18s.

 Career statistics

-Professional appearances – correct as of 17 December 2022.
+Professional appearances – correct as of 22 March 2025.